I had a great morning. I arrived excited and ready to attack the day. This was the email in my in-box:

 All of you?
 Really?
 Funny, I was looking at the highest-paid professions in the United States and the highest salaries all go to doctors.
 Dr. Andrew Weil said last night on Larry King that the problem in health care is doctors going around chasing money and running medical practices like a business.

 You know what?
 I think Dr. Weil is wrong about this.
-I think most doctors put their patients first but also want to earn a handsome salary in the process.
+I think most doctors put their patients first but also want to earn a handsome salary.
 My opinion is that most doctors have earned exactly that.
 But what is your salary, Dr. Hossfeld?
 If I had the energy, I would get on-line and find out what you paid for your house.
 But let me guess: it is nice.
 Why not sell the McMansion and give it to the neediest patients for whom you “exist?”

 You are immoral, unethical, and whores to the dollar.”